 Although several tools exist to help you in critiquing a research paper, my personal favourite is the Critical Appraisal Skills Programme (CASP) from the Public Health Resources Unit in the NHS because it is the only tool that evaluates reviews and qualitative and quantitative research.
 CASP evaluates the “rigor, relevance, and credibility” of qualitative research, and assesses the validity of the research and the reliability and transferability of the results of quantitative research.

 Several tools are available for only for critiquing various quantitative study designs, such as surveys, randomised controlled trials, systematic reviews, case controlled and diagnostic test studies, or cohort studies.
-Surprisingly, I also found critiquing tools for studies using the less common mixed methods design.
-The tools can be located at a site by following the link below:

 “DISCERN” is a questionnaire that assesses the quality of any written information regarding the treatment choices for a particular health problem. www.discern.org.uk/index.php

 “MINORS” is an instrument that assesses the methodological quality of non-randomized surgical (comparative or non-comparative) studies. http://cobe.paginas.ufsc.br/files/2014/10/MINORS.pdf

 In the book written by Carol Boswell and Shanon Cannon, a detailed explanation is provided about the critique process.
 She has also provided an easy-to-complete critique worksheet and a list of rules an “ideal” study follows.

 Please find a few guidelines in the picture!